kaisenlinux/terragrunt/docs/_docs/05_rfc/template.md

 This section should describe why you need this feature in Terragrunt.
 This should include a description of:

 - The problem you are trying to solve.
-- The reason why Terraform can't solve this problem, or data points that suggest there is a long enough time horizon for implementation that it makes sense to workaround it in Terragrunt.
+- The reason why OpenTofu/Terraform can't solve this problem, or data points that suggest there is a long enough time horizon for implementation that it makes sense to workaround it in Terragrunt.
 - Use cases for the problem.
 Why is it important that we have this feature?